Chicago/dockless-bikeshare-reporting-manual/_docs/gbfs.md

 ## Reporting to Chicago

 Companies will need to inform the City of Chicago of the location of the `gbfs.json` file on the internet.
-The `gbfs.json` file
+The `gbfs.json` file contains the necessary information to find other files related to the GBFS data.

 If a token or authentication is required to view that file, the location to apply for the token must also be submitted to the City.